Last Updated on 06/04/2022

 - PROTEIN: 31.1 g per 100g

-Pine nuts are actually seeds from pine tree cones but I have included them on the list because they possess some good qualities.
-High levels of protein, monounsaturated fat, iron, and magnesium can help boost your energy and improve your bodies ability to absorb nutrients.
-The sweet nutty taste has made them a delicacy on menus around the world and taste great when added to salads, hot food, and trail mix (in moderation).
+Pine nuts are actually seeds from pine tree cones, but I have included them on the list because they possess some good qualities.
+High levels of protein, monounsaturated fat, iron, and magnesium can help boost your energy and improve your body’s ability to absorb nutrients.
+The sweet, nutty taste has made them a delicacy on menus around the world, and they taste great when added to salads, hot food, and trail mix (in moderation).

 Are Nuts the Best Food for Hiking?